 Scherzer no-hit try into 7th, Nats top Cards, lead NLCS 2-0

+"We really want to win here," the hard-charging Scherzer said.
+"So that's what's going to happen, we're going to compete and win."

-Scherzer didn't allow a hit until Paul Goldschmidt led off the seventh inning with a single that left fielder Juan Soto played conservatively with a one-run lead.
-A day earlier, Sánchez held the Cardinals hitless until José Martínez had a pinch-single with two down in the eighth.
+Scherzer didn't allow a hit until Paul Goldschmidt led off the seventh inning with a single that left fielder Juan Soto played conservatively with a 1-0 lead.
+A day earlier, Sánchez held the Cardinals hitless until José Martínez had a pinch single with two down in the eighth.

 Scherzer, a St. Louis native who played college ball for the University of Missouri, struck out 11 and walked two in seven innings.